Rapptz/discord.py/docs/api.rst

         Responds to the interaction by editing the message.

         See also :meth:`InteractionResponse.edit_message`
+    .. attribute:: autocomplete_result

+        Responds to the autocomplete interaction with suggested choices.

+        See also :meth:`InteractionResponse.autocomplete`
     .. attribute:: modal

         Responds to the interaction with a modal.